WordPress Website Password Update Without OTP, Direct Cpanel

 To change the password for a user on a WordPress website, you have a couple of options.
 Here’s how you can do it:

-• Find the row corresponding to the user whose password you want to change.
-In this case, it’s the row with user_login as ‘admin-result’.
+wpm8_userstable (or a table with a similar name depending on your WordPress database prefix). - Find the row corresponding to the user whose password you want to change.
+In this case, it’s the row with

-• In the user_pass column, replace the current hash value with the hash of the new password.
-Make sure to use the appropriate hash algorithm used by WordPress (which is typically MD5 or bcrypt).
+user_passcolumn, replace the current hash value with the hash of the new password.
+Make sure to use the appropriate hash algorithm used by WordPress (which is typically MD5 or bcrypt). - Save the changes.

 Here’s a simple way to generate a new hash for the password you want to set: